Chapter 6 Data Visualization with ggplot2

 Load the packages gcookbook, tidyverse and nycflights13.

-library(gcookbook) # contains some datasets for illustration
+library(gcookbook) # datasets for illustration

-library(tidyverse) # contains ggplot2 and dplyr
+library(tidyverse) # includes ggplot2 and dplyr

-library(nycflights13) # contains the dataset "flights"
+library(nycflights13) # includes the dataset flights

 6.1 Bar charts